 Super Mario Trunk Treats

 The number of kids with food allergies is getting out of control, and I always feel bad for the kids who can’t do the candy at Halloween.
 Our house has pretty much switched over to giving little toys for trick or treat.
-If you hit up Oriental Trading, they’ve got massive amounts of great Halloween toys that end up costing less than candy most times.
+If you hit up Amazon, they’ve got massive amounts of great Halloween toys that end up costing less than candy most times.
 And it’s not just us ditching candy!
 Check out the Teal Pumpkin movement.

 Crowd favorites?
 Lighty blinky glow in the dark toys, like blinking spiders or finger lights.
 I have a whole list of suggestions along this route in this blog post. (click here)

 Mario themed favorite?
 Definitely these mustache whistles.
 The parents are going to curse your name for a bit, but the kids will be wildly delighted and these whistles look just like a Mario mustache.
 Also available on Amazon.

 The added bonus to non-candy treats?
 There isn’t any candy to hang around for you to accidentally eat before Halloween.
 But maybe your willpower is far greater than mine…

 These guys were on the list of things I HAD to put in our trunk from the kids.

 Chomper was a bit of a challenge, but now that I have him figured out, I know you could totally make him, too.
 I got a few beach balls from the clearance section, spray painted them black, then cut out white and black vinyl with my Cricut to make teeth and eyes.
 The dollar store has plastic chain lengths you can use, or get it shipped by Amazon (buy it here.)
 Each one would have been a 15 minute project to construct had it not been for a few screw ups on my part along the way!